-There are many common names for the Lycoris squamigera.
-Most of them accurately describe this charming, fragrant flowering plant with an unusual habit.
+There are many common names for the Lycoris squamigera, most of which accurately describe this charming, fragrant flowering plant with an unusual habit.
 Some call it Resurrection lily; others refer to showy pink blooms of the Lycoris flower as the surprise lily or as the naked lady.
 Read on for more information on this plant.

 The Surprising Lycoris Lily